-We recommend – Throwing stuff at weddings – Still a great idea!
-No really, we always enjoy stuff being thrown at weddings, whether it be confetti or bouquets, or on one occasion a Bride even! (props to Michelle Z for that), throwing stuff makes for smiles and great pictures of your day!
+We recommend – Throwing things at weddings – Still a great idea!
+No really, we always enjoy things being thrown at weddings, whether it be confetti or bouquets, or on one occasion a Bride even! (props to Michelle Z for that), throwing stuff makes for smiles and great pictures of your day!

 The concept dragged us into thinking a little more about the subject, not only what the mechanics are that create the fun, but also, why do we do this and what options are there?